This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.

 4. 99 Designs

-99 Designs is a perfect marketplace for graphic designers to showcase their skills and talents and earn money from your hobbies.
+99 Designs is a perfect marketplace for graphic designers to showcase their talents and earn money from their hobbies.

 .
 You can offer your graphic design services here in exchange for money depending on the needs of the client(s).
 It operates in the same way Fiverr.com does.